📝 """Docstring"""

 - Even discarding that, seeing

-is sufficient to understand what kind of guyFooBarBaz
+raise FooBarBazis sufficient to understand what kind of guyFooBarBazis.

 Good